 Currently all former Civic Centre Theatre performing arts events are being presented at the W. H. Collins Centre Enhanced Performance Space.

-For performing arts bookings and events, contact Kate Matuszewski, Coordinator of Arts & Culture at kmatuszewski@city.elliotlake.on.ca
+For performing arts bookings and events, contact the Special Events Coordinator.

 Elliot Lake Theatre Ensemble (ELATE)

 Rehearsals and shows are now being presented at the W. H. Collins Centre.
-For further information on this theatre group, email Rick Baird at rickbaird46@live.ca or check our their Facebook page
+For further information on this theatre group, check our their Facebook page or email ELATE.

 Stage Door Players (SDP)

 Rehearsals and shows are now being presented at the W. H. Collins Centre.
-For further information on this theatre group, email Rick Baird at rickbaird46@live.ca
+For further information on this theatre group, email SDP.

 Elliot Lake Nuclear & Mining Museum